etnt/ChessTune/README.md

 - **Model Training**: Uses a GPT-2 model to learn chess move patterns from processed game data.
 - **Interactive Gameplay**: Allows users to play chess against the trained AI model.
 - **Move Generation**: The AI generates multiple move suggestions and chooses the best legal move.
+- **HTTP API**: Provides a simple HTTP API to interact with the trained model.

 ## How It Works